 While the certificate is designed especially for engineering students, students from other fields sometimes seek out the program to enhance their career options.
 Students who complete the certificate will have the notation "Technical Communication Certificate" added to their transcripts.

-Aside from the relevant courses offered in the TCC, students especially value the close contact with faculty through advising and development of a TC Certificate Portfolio.
 Students in the program often take on leadership roles in other college or campus student organizations and projects, further developing their communication, team, and management skills.

-Undergraduates who would like to enroll in the Technical Communication Certificate may download the TCC Application form (PDF).
+Undergraduates who would like to enroll in the Technical Communication Certificate (TCC) may download the TCC Application form (PDF).
 Email the completed TCC Application along with a PDF of your current DARS report to Laura Grossenbacher, Director of the Tech Comm Program, at lrgrossenbac@wisc.edu.
 Graduate students and non-degree-seeking students cannot enroll in the TCC.

 - A grade of at least B in Communication A or equivalent course or AP English credits (score of at least 4 out of 5).